 Pregnant ladies and breastfeeding moms should avoid taking St. John’s wort.

 Due to its adverse reactions on the brain neurochemistry and hormonal balance, it’s possible that an unprescribed dosage of St. john’s wort can harm the baby.

 If you are pregnant or are breastfeeding, avoid this medication.

 4. Should Be Avoided By People Who Are Photosensitive

 This herb should totally be avoided by those who are naturally photosensitive as its usage can intensify the effect.

 Using St. John’s wort makes you hyper-sensitive to sunlight.
 This condition is scientifically called photodermatitis.
 The problem elevates if you take this herb along with medicines known to increase sun-sensitivity, like sulfa drugs, piroxicam (an anti-inflammatory medication), omeprazole (Prilosec), and lansoprazole (Prevacid).
 In fact, a prolonged usage of St. John’s wort is also linked with the increased risk of sun-induced cataract (4).

-The solution is to wear a sunscreen (SPF 15 or higher) and covering clothes every time you are exposed to the sun.
+People with photosensitive skin must avoid this medication.
+Ideally, also take precautions (like wearing a sunscreen) as you are exposed to the sun.
 You should also entirely avoid tanning beds and sunlamps.

 5. Should Not Be Used To Treat Severe Depression